locka99/cpp-to-rust-book/porting_from_cpp/assignments_in_conditionals.md

 }
 ```

-Here we declare a mutable `result` var and run a loop that tests a conditional block expression.
-The block expression assigns a value to `result` and then evaluates to `result > 0`.
+Here we declare a mutable `result` var and run a loop against a block expression.
+The block expression assigns a value to `result` and then evaluates as `result > 0`.
 We also use a `match` to test the value of result since that makes sense in this context.

-So this is functionally the same thing as C++.
+So this is functionally the same thing as C++ but it's a little bit noisy.

 Can we do better?
-Yes since Rust also has a `while let` construct and if we change the function signature of `getResponseCode()` to return an enum such as `Option<>` or `Result<>` we can use it:
+Yes if change the function signature of `getResponseCode()` to return an enum such as `Option<>` or `Result<>`.
+Rust has a `while let` construct that allows us to test if a enum value matches a pattern and to automatically assign the payload to another value:

 ```rust
 fn getResponseCode() -> Option<u32> { /*... */}